jmezzanotte/TDTS/README.md

 is not intended to be used as a module.
 Rather, I intend this to serve as a demonstration of some of my analysis work in Stata.

+#Sample Output
+I have provided a file called "tdts_demo_output.xlsx" to demonstrate what the file analysis files look like.
+Note, the data in this demo will not make sense.
+This is because I purposely distorted the numbers to the data from the real analysis files.
+This file is just meant to show how the analysis output is structured by the script.